Vocal cord disorders

 Common vocal cord disorders include:

 - Vocal cord nodules.
-These are small, hard, callus-like growths caused by vocal abuse.
+These are small, hard, callus-like growths caused by overuse of the voice.
 They occur in pairs, with one nodule on each vocal cord at the site of greatest irritation.
 They sometimes are called singer's, screamer's or teacher's nodules.

 - Vocal cord polyps.
 Polyps are small, soft growths that usually appear alone on a vocal cord.
-They are caused most often by vocal abuse or long-term exposure to irritants, such as chemical fumes or cigarette smoke.
+They are caused most often by overuse of the voice, or by long-term exposure to irritants such as chemical fumes or cigarette smoke.

 - Contact ulcers.
 This is a less common disorder.
 Contact ulcers are erosions and sores on the vocal cords.
 They tend to occur in people who consistently use great force when beginning to speak, instead of gradually increasing force and loudness.
 For example, contact ulcers may affect people who work as public speakers.
 Ulcers also can be caused by gastroesophageal reflux disease (GERD), or heartburn.
 Reflux is when acidic stomach contents flow back up the esophagus and irritate the larynx.

 - Laryngitis.
-This is a swelling of the vocal cords caused by inflammation or infection.
+This is an irritation of the vocal cords caused by inflammation or infection.
 Swollen vocal cords vibrate differently than usual, changing the typical sound of your voice.
 You can lose your voice if the inflammation is so severe that you can't make a sound.

 Laryngitis can be caused by:

 - Vocal cord paresis and vocal cord paralysis.
 Vocal cord paresis occurs when one or both vocal cords don't open and close properly, changing voice quality.
 When one or both vocal cords don't move at all, this is called vocal cord paralysis.
-If both vocal cords are paralyzed and remain in the closed position, breathing can be difficult.
+If both vocal cords are paralyzed and remain in the closed position, this can cause breathing can be difficult, and often requires attention by a specialist.

 Vocal cord paresis and paralysis can have several causes, including: